molbio-dresden/flexidot/README.md

 ### Annotation-based shading

+Note: See also [**our tutorial**](https://github.com/molbio-dresden/flexidot/blob/master/documentation/tutorial_add_annotation.md) on how to integrate annotation shadings with a real-life example.

 In FlexiDot self dotplots, annotated sequence regions can be highlighted by **shading** to allow clear assignment of dotplot regions to specific sequence contexts (see Seq2 in self dotplots).
 The underlying **annotation** information must be provided in general feature format (**gff3**), either as individual file or file list via the `-g/--input_gff_files` option.
 To customize GFF-based shading, a user-defined configuration file can be provided via the `-G/--gff_color_config option`.
 Example files are provided in the test-data directory.
 Please note, that a legend is generated in a separate file.

 If you wish to find out more on the gff3 file format used here, Ensembl provides a [good overview](https://www.ensembl.org/info/website/upload/gff3.html).